teevans/kc-docs/Documentation/AWS/aws-cloud-integrations.md

 AWS Cloud Integration
 =====================

 Kubecost pulls asset prices from the public AWS pricing API by default.
 To have accurate pricing information from AWS, you can integrate directly with your account.
 This integration will properly account for Enterprise Discount Programs, Reserved Instance usage, Savings Plans, spot usage and more.
 This resource describes the required steps for achieving this.

+Your user will need permissions necessary to create the Cost and Usage Report, add IAM credentials for Athena and S3.
+An optional permission is the ability to add and execute cloudformation templates.
+Note we do not require root access in the AWS account.

 # Cost and Usage Report Integration